 Lightroom maintains photos in a catalog system that lets you keep your photos anywhere you choose (even a separate computer from the one on which you use Lightroom) and it stores a preview of each image.
 While this storage system offers the flexibility of multiple catalogs and storing the same photograph in multiple catalogs, it does have repercussions for saving or exporting your photos.
 Most importantly, photo storage and even naming conventions should be determined before you do anything else.

 Lightroom Exports Should be Based on Intended Use

 Finally, how you export photos from Lightroom will be based on how those specific photos will be used.
-The appropriate or best Lightroom export settings for your wedding photographs will vary depending on whether they are being sent to a printer, used for your online portfolio, or shared through Instagram.
+The appropriate or best Lightroom export settings for your wedding photographs will vary depending on whether they are being sent to a printer (and if you need to use the soft proofing feature in Lightroom), used for your online portfolio, or shared through Instagram.
 Knowing the right export settings will ensure that these images are perfectly designed for their ultimate destination and show your full talent as a wedding photographer.

 The steps in the process of exporting Lightroom photos is a surprisingly short list and makes it seem deceptively simple.
 After selecting the files for export and choosing the export destination, you will either need to choose an export preset or specify unique export settings.
 These final stages of the export process require a solid understanding of a wide range of settings and file information.

 1. Select the Files for Export

 The first step is to choose the photo or photos that you want to export with the same settings.

 This is done the same way you would select sets of photos for labeling or metadata management in Lightroom, by selecting them from Lightroom’s grid view or the Filmstrip.
 This way, you can export multiple images that are intended to be used the same way, without going through a separate export process for each photo.

 2. Open the Export Dialog to Choose the Export Destination